HerrMotz/bachelor-thesis/publication/main.typ

 + the _visual query building interface_ (forthon called *frontend*) and
 + the _translator between VGQ and SPARQL_ (forthon called *backend*).

 The most important aspects for the choice of software and UX design were usability and maintability.
 The aim is to lay the basis for a software, which can be applied in day-to-day use as an "almost-no-code" query builder.
 The development of Query by Graph will be continued in the project _HisQu_ by the #link("https://www.mephisto.uni-jena.de/")[MEPHisto group] funded by #link("https://4memory.de")[NFDI4Memory].
 Therefore, this work's focus lay on building an extensible, future-proof platform, rather than implementing every thought-of feature.
+During my work on this thesis, I received a request to use my program in a digital humanities seminar.
+To support its advancement, Patrick Stahl assisted with implementation of UI features.
+All changes are documented and traceable in the repository's history#footnote[https://github.com/HerrMotz/bachelor-thesis].

 === Architecture
-Since SPARQL is mostly used in the context of a web browser, the choice for a web app seemed obvious.
-The backend was designed to be explainable and traceable.
-For this, there are several good choices, especially functional programming language, but since Rust#footnote[http://www.rust-lang.org] can be compiled to Web Assembly#footnote[http://webassembly.org] and therefore executed natively in a browser, the choice fell well in its favour over a server-client architecture.
-This combination of architectures proves to be extendable, quick and still formally precise.
+Given RDF's predominant use in web contexts, opting for a web application was a natural choice.
+The backend was designed to be both explainable and traceable.
+While several functional programming languages are well-suited for this purpose, Rust#footnote[http://www.rust-lang.org] emerged as the preferred option due to its ability to compile to WebAssembly#footnote[http://webassembly.org], enabling native execution in a browser.
+This approach offered a compelling advantage over a traditional server-client architecture.
+The resulting combination of architectures is extensible, efficient, and maintains formal precision.

 #todo[Mention, that I am limited to two prefixes, wdt and wd.
 Also mention, that there is a configuration file, which contains all Wikibase data sources. ]

-The *frontend* was written using the libraries Vite, Vue3, ReteJS and TailwindCSS (all licensed under MIT license).
+The *frontend* was developed using TypeScript, Vite, Vue3, ReteJS, and TailwindCSS, all licensed under the MIT license.
 Its purpose is to allow the user to
 + build a VQG, and edit it from the SPARQL code editor,
-+ searching for items and properties in arbitrary Wikibase instances,
++ searching for items and properties in arbitrary Wikibase instances using the API,
 + display meta-information on items and properties,
 + configure Wikibase data sources and
-+ handle all data source specific tasks (such as enriching entities with information from a Wikibase instance).
++ handle all data source specific tasks (such as enriching entities with information from a the Wikibase API).

 The *Wikibase data sources* are configured by the user and stored in the browser's local storage.
 Following the conventions of Wikibase, the choice was made to only allow one prefix for items and one for properties.
 The program assumes, that the item prefixes point directly to the item, e.g. `wd` for Wikidata, and the property prefixes to the property value, e.g. `wdt` (for reference on the data model see @fig:rdf_mapping).
 This assumption is based on the premise that users writing queries involving more than this level of abstraction, typically have a deeper understanding of the underlying mechanics and are likely capable of composing an adequate SPARQL query.

-The *backend's* purpose is to handle the algebraic parts of the mapping between SPARQL queries and VQGs.
+The implementation, however, adheres to the query graph specification and supports the use of arbitrary prefixes.

+The *backend* is designed to parse SPARQL queries into Query Graphs and convert them back.
+It utilises the `spargebra`#footnote[https://docs.rs/spargebra/latest/spargebra/] library for parsing SPARQL queries, though this library is still under development.
+Verifying the correctness of the parser lies outside the scope of this work.
+Nevertheless, it was confirmed that the parser produced correct results for randomly generated SPARQL-SELECT queries with BGPs.

-To ensure compatibility between the backend and frontend, both use the same type definitions.
-They are exchanged using JSON serialisation and deserialisation.
+To ensure compatibility between the backend and frontend, both adhere to strict types.
+The edge lists are exchanged using JSON serialisation and deserialisation.
 An entity is considered to have the properties shown in the listing below. #todo[change the reference, if the bug is fixed or I rendered it externally.]

+The VQG is exported in the form of an edge list from the frontend to the backend.
+The elements of the edge list are triples, corresponding to BGPs, and each entry of the triple is a literal, variable or IRI --- or to use Wikibase terminology, an entity.
+The BGPs in turn are mapped to a SPARQL-SELECT query with all variables from the VQG added to the projection. #todo[Check if this is still the case when I am finished with the qualifier feature, or whether I leave out the blank-node-placeholder variables.]

 #figure(caption: [Key Data Types for the translation between VQG and SPARQL.],
 ```pintora